 Want to buy your own equipment but can't afford a brand-new machine?
 You can purchase remanufactured machines or browse their clearance section for discounted prices.

-FlexShopper promotes a unique lease-to-own program for brands across industries, including technology, furniture and — yep, you guessed it — gym equipment.
+FlexShopper offers a unique lease-to-own program for brands across industries, including technology, furniture and — yep, you guessed it — gym equipment.

 While most rental companies exclusively offer large, high-tech pieces of equipment, you can find the smaller, space-saving home gym essentials at FlexShopper.
 If you need kettlebells, medicine balls and even speakers (because every top-notch home gym needs a bumping sound system), you can find them here.